 As you saw above, it’s not enough to just be publishing blogs every week if it’s not the right quality.
 However, even optimized content needs to be published at a regular cadence to really see search rankings pick up.

-There are numerous reasons that as content consultants at IMPACT, we recommend publishing at least 2-3 pieces of new content per week.
+There are numerous reasons that as content trainers at IMPACT, we recommend publishing at least 2 to 3 pieces of new content per week.
 For one, it keeps you in front of your prospects and keeps you top of mind for those already familiar with you.
 It lets them know that you’re still relevant.